Water temperature in Mawlamyine

 Minimum:

-As of now, in Mawlamyine, the water temperature is 81.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.5°F lower than the average recorded on this particular day in recent years.
+As of now, in Mawlamyine, the water temperature is 82.1°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 0.4°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 84.4°F on 2016, while the historical minimum was 78.3°F on 2023.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 83.4°F on 2016, while the historical minimum was 82.0°F on 2019.

 Daily water temperature in Mawlamyine